Non-SJU Program Resources

 - Students of all levels (freshmen through seniors) are eligible to apply for approval to participate on a non-SJU summer or winter program.

 - Students are prohibited from participating in any program located in a country or region with a U.S. Department of State or CDC Travel Warning, per the institution's International Travel Policy.

-Students must have a minimum cumulative GPA of 2.5 in order to be eligible for study abroad.
+Students must be in good academic and disciplinary standing, and have a minimum cumulative GPA of 2.5 in order to be eligible for a non-SJU summer or winter program abroad.
 However, when researching programs, you may find that many have higher GPA requirements that you will also need to meet.
-Students must meet the eligibility of the program to which they are applying.

 - The student is responsible for submitting appropriate application materials and payments directly to the program he/she decides to apply to.
 SJU financial aid will NOT transfer for summer or winter study abroad.

 Credits earned through the non-SJU summer/winter abroad program will be considered transfer credits and the grades earned will not be posted on the SJU transcript.
 Credit will only be granted if the student has earned a grade of C or above.

 When should I start looking into study abroad?